geneontology/go-annotation/specs/gpad-gpi-2-0.md

 ### Dates

-Dates are written into what is equivalent to the date portion of ISO-8601, omitting hyphens:
+Dates are written into what is equivalent to the date portion of ISO-8601, keeping hyphens:

-    YYYYMMDD ::= Year Month Day_of_month
+    YYYY-MM-DD ::= Year - Month - Day_of_month
     Year ::= digit digit digit digit
     Month ::= digit digit
     Day_of_month ::= digit digit